New GST Rates And Rules – Its Implications On Housing Market

 In the midst of the code of conduct of general elections, the Election Commission has given its approval for holding the GST Council meeting on March 19.
 The nod from the Election Commission (EC) was required as the model code of conduct has come into force following the announcement of election dates for 2019 Lok Sabha polls by the EC of India.
-The Goods and Services Tax (GST) Council to be chaired by finance minister Arun Jaitley will finalise the guidelines for new rules and regulations for implementing its decision of lowering the GST rates for the ongoing under-construction residential properties.
+The Goods and Services Tax (GST) Council to be chaired by finance minister Arun Jaitley will finalise guidelines for the new GST rates and rules for implementing its decision of lowering the GST rates for the ongoing under-construction residential properties.

 Earlier in its last meeting on 24th February, the GST Council had asked the fitment committee and law committee to draft the new rules and rates for the transition of the existing under-construction residential properties and frame guidelines by March 10.
 With the framing of rules, the developers as well as consumers will get clarity on how much will be the impact of the rate cut on the ongoing residential projects.